Written byAnna Yuan

-The file system of the disk is not supported by macOS
+- The file system format of the disk is not supported by macOS

-Disconnecting or power off the drive without unmounting it
+- Disconnecting or powering off the drive without unmounting it

 How to avoid disk not readable error again

-External drive is easy to be corrupted if you eject the external drive improperly.
-If you remove external drive from the computer when being in use, it can also be corrupted.
-So you must safely remove your external drive from the Mac by clicking "Safely Remove Hardware" option.
+The external drive is easy to be corrupted if you eject the external drive improperly.
+If you remove an external drive from the computer when being in use, it can also be corrupted.
+So you must safely remove your external drive from the Mac by clicking the "Safely Remove Hardware" option.

 2. Back up important data

 Data backup is the best way to prevent data loss.
-Time Machine is a macOS built-in data backup software which can automatically back up all of your files.
+Time Machine is a macOS built-in data backup software that can automatically back up all of your files.

-If you have a choice, please adopt NTFS (APFS, HFS+) file system instead of FAT32/exFAT file system.
-NTFS file system gives you more flexibility in length of filenames and directory, security control.
+If you have a choice, please adopt the NTFS (APFS, HFS+) file system instead of the FAT32/exFAT file system.
+NTFS file system gives you more flexibility in the length of filenames and directory, security control.
 What's more, you can stand a greater chance of data recovery in case of drive corruption.